LB presents the Full Story of a Football Manager who is best known by the nickname “Anchovy“.

 Do you know?

-- Speaking during a press briefing on the 5th of June 2012, Allegri (now 51-years-old) said he plans to retire from coaching at the age of 55, stressing that the Job is characterised with high-level stress and anxiety.
+- Speaking during a press briefing on the 5th of June 2012, Allegri (now 51-years-old) said he plans to retire from coaching at the age of 55, stressing that the Job is characterised by high-level stress and anxiety.

 - In the year 2008, Allegri beat competition from Serie A winning coach José Mourinho to win the Panchina d’Oro (Golden bench), an award bestowed on the best Serie A football manager according to other managers’ votes.

 FACT CHECK: Thanks for reading our Massimiliano Allegri Childhood Story plus Untold Biography Facts.
 At LifeBogger, we strive for accuracy and fairness.
-If you find something that doesn’t look right, please share with us by commenting below.
+If you find something that doesn’t look right, please share it with us by commenting below.
 We’ll always value and respect your ideas.